pojome/activity-log/readme.txt

 * An existing user account is being deleted

 Plugins
 * A plugin is being activated
 * A plugin is being deactivated
+* A plugin is being changed

 Themes

-* A theme is being changed
+* A theme is being changed (Editor and Customizer)

 Content